Blog Post | Simulating Direct Wheel Impacts and Curb Trips

 Motorcycles and Bicycles

-This same method can be used for direct impacts to motorcycle and bicycle wheels.
+This same methods shown above can be used for direct impacts to motorcycle and bicycle wheels.
 In the case shown below on the left, the motorcycle has no front fender, and as the blue pickup drives past the motorcycle, no vehicle mesh polygons overlap, and so no collision is detected.
 On the right, a cylinder has been placed within the front wheel to allow overlap between vehicle meshes.
 In this case, a collision event is detected, and impulses are exchanged between the motorcycle and pickup.
+An EES Impulse object can also be used in this case.

 You can use the same technique shown above for direct wheel collisions to add polygon mesh behind the wheels of our van shown here in this side impact case.
 Below we see our van now tripping over the curb, where direct contact is occurring between the van’s modified mesh (with polygons sitting just behind the driver side wheels) and the curb terrain mesh.